metno/emep-ctm/LF.rst

 Primary particles are simplest; we can imagine that pollutants from each source are tracked separately (it is what we do in the code).
 What is included as a source is defined by the settings in config_emep.nml.

-Mainly two types of sources:
+Mainly two types of sources (you can have both type together in the same run):

 * grid to grid (aka relative), which considers each individual gridcell separately.
-To keep the amount of data reasonable, the pollutants are tracked only up to a given distance (10 gridcells in each direction for example).
+To keep the amount of data reasonable, the pollutants are tracked only up to a given distance (10 gridcells in each direction for example). ``lf_src(1)%type='relative'``, default.
 * countries, possibly limited to a specific sector.
-(SR type runs)
+(SR type runs).
+Specify ``lf_src(1)%type='country'``

-Below an example of grid to grid LF which are the type used by the urban EMEP, uEMEP.
+Below an example of grid to grid LF config_emep.nml settings, which is the type used by the urban EMEP, uEMEP.

-config_emep.nml settings:

 .. code-block:: Fortran
     :caption: Local Fractions flag example